tonistiigi/xx/README.md

 RUN xx-apt-get install -y libc6-dev zlib1g-dev
 ```

+> [!NOTE]
+> `xx-apt --print-source-file` can be used to print the path of the main [Apt sources configuration file](https://manpages.debian.org/bookworm/apt/sources.list.5.en.html)

 Installing two meta-libraries, `xx-c-essentials`, `xx-cxx-essentials` is also allowed that expand the minimum necessary packages for either base image.

 ## `xx-verify` - Verifying compilation results